twonk/MyEnergi-App-Api/README.md

 ### Eddi heater priority

 Each Eddi can have 2 heaters attached.
-To get which one is the current one that has priority call `/cgi-set-heater-priority-E10088888  `
+To get which one is the current one that has priority call `/cgi-set-heater-priority-E10088888`

-The priority can be set like `/cgi-set-heater-priority-E10088888-2` to make the second heater have priority
+The priority can be set like `/cgi-set-heater-priority-E10088888-2` to make the second heater have priority.

 ## Still to come...

-  *  Understanding of response properties
+  *  Understanding of response properties.
   *  Zappi manual / smart / timed boosts - will need to wait for new firmware as App shows car not connected, and will not allow manipulation.